 In other words, the doctors are to first evaluate the defendant to see if the defendant meets the criteria for an intellectual disability or autism.
 The first expert appointed is a court expert.
 If the defendant meets the definition of intellectual disability or autism, then the expert determines whether the defendant is competent to proceed.
 If Defendant does not meet the criteria, then according to the statute there is no need to determine competence to proceed.
 The expert must be on the 12th Circuit's list of approved expert witnesses and Court Administration pays for this exam.

 The court expert you appoint must be under contract with 12th Circuit Court Administration.
-The 12th Circuit currently has five experts under contract to do these evaluations; Dr. Broeder, Dr. O'Neal, Dr. Tenenbaum, Dr. Visser and Dr. Yamout.
+The 12th Circuit currently has six experts under contract to perrform these evaluations; Dr. Broder, Dr. McClain, Dr. McMurray, Dr. O'Neal, Dr. Visser and Dr. Yamout.
 If you appoint an expert who is not on our list, you are responsible for paying the bill, not us.

 The second expert appointed is a psychologist approved by APD to do these exams.
 The purpose of appointing APD is to essentially rule out the possibility that the defendant has an intellectual disability which may be a contributing factor to their inability to comprehend the judicial process.
-The Court pays for this exam regardless of whether the defendant is an adult or juvenile.
-We have been advised that for FY 18-l 9, APD was not funded to provide this service, therefore the Court is responsible.
-Currently, the 12th Circuit only has one doctor on APD's list of approved psychologists, Dr. Karim Yamout.
+Currently, the 12th Circuit has two doctors on APD's list of approved psychologists; Dr. Valerie McClain and Dr. Karim Yamout.